fhdsl/GDSCN_BioDIGS_BGC/README.md

 ## Target Audience

 The activity in this guide are written for undergraduate students and beginning graduate students.
-It requires basic understanding of the R programming language.

 ## Platform